 (ii) Bore Water Areas.
 The constitution of Bore Water Areas was inaugurated in 1913 to aid pastoral settlement in districts where large flows were available at a cost beyond individual capacity and to conserve artesian supplies by fully utilizing the flows from the existing bores on the land resumed for closer settlement.
 Bores and drains are constructed from loan funds repayable over a period of years.
 The areas are administered by Local Boards or by the Commissioner of Irrigation and Water Supply, acting as a Board.
 Rates are levied to meet interest, redemption, maintenance and administration costs.
-Statistics for the year 1955-56 are :-Areas constituted, 63 ; administered by Commissioner, 56 ; administered by Local Boards, 7 ; area benefited, 4,572,162 acres ; average rate per acre, 1.16d. ; number of flowing bores, 56 ; total flow, 24,943,000 gallons per day ; drains served, 2,822 miles.
+Statistics for the year 1956-57 are:-Areas constituted, 63; administered by Commissioner, 56; administered by Local Boards, 7; area benefited, 4,232,671 acres; average rate per acre, 0.95d.; number of flowing bores, 55; total flow, 25,524,000 gallons per day; drains served, 2,822 miles.

 3. Other Basins.-Two major areas marginal to the Great Artesian Basin in Queensland carry artesian water.
-One occurs on the western slopes of Cape York Peninsula and the other in the Dawson-Mackenzie River Basin (see Map, page 307).
+One occurs on the western slopes of Cape York Peninsula and the other in the Dawson-Mackenzie River Basin.
 A small area in which flowing wells occur (the Gatton Basin) extends from Gatton to the coast.